laurent22/joplin/README.md

 [![Donate](https://joplinapp.org/images/badges/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=E8JMYD2LQ8MMA&lc=GB&item_name=Joplin+Development&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted) [![Become a patron](https://joplinapp.org/images/badges/Patreon-Badge.svg)](https://www.patreon.com/joplin)

 * * *
-[Hacktoberfest](https://hacktoberfest.digitalocean.com/) is back this year again for our great pleasure ^^
+[Hacktoberfest 🎃](https://hacktoberfest.digitalocean.com/) is back this year again for our great pleasure ^^

 To participate go to [https://hacktoberfest.digitalocean.com/](https://hacktoberfest.digitalocean.com/), log in (with you GitHub account) and you are ready to get in.
 Next, go dive into the Joplin issues list labelled "[Hacktoberfest](https://github.com/laurent22/joplin/labels/hacktoberfest)"

 Start hacking, submit the PR from the 1st of October, not before.

-We hope you will enjoy that event this year again like the previous one :jack_o_lantern: :tada:
+We hope you will enjoy that event this year again like the previous one 🎃🎉

 *PS: the 4 Pull Request don’t have to be done **only** on Joplin project, those can be done on any FOSS projects.
 Even PR for issue not tagged as 'hacktoberfest'*
 * * *